 Posttraumatic Stress Disorder (PTSD)

-Experiencing or witnessing traumatic events that threaten death or serious injury can affect people long after the experience is over.
+Traumatic events that threaten death or serious injury can affect people long after the experience is over.
+People may experience the event directly (for example, when people are seriously injured) or indirectly (for example, when people witness a murder or learn that close family members or friends have experienced a traumatic event).
 Intense fear, helplessness, or horror experienced during the traumatic event can haunt them.

 Events that can lead to posttraumatic stress disorder include the following:

-Posttraumatic stress disorder affects almost 8% of people sometime during their life, including childhood (see Acute and Posttraumatic Stress Disorders in Children and Adolescents).
-Many people who undergo or witness traumatic events, such as combat veterans and victims of rape or other violent acts, experience posttraumatic stress disorder.
+Posttraumatic stress disorder affects almost 9% of people sometime during their life, including childhood (see page Acute and Posttraumatic Stress Disorders in Children and Adolescents).
+About 4% have it during any 12-month period.
+Many people who undergo or witness traumatic events, such as combat veterans and victims of rape or other violent acts, develop posttraumatic stress disorder.

-Intense distress often occurs when people are exposed to an event or situation that reminds them of the original trauma.
+People often experience intense emotional and/or physical distress when they are exposed to an event or situation that reminds them of the original trauma.
 Examples of such reminders are anniversaries of the traumatic event, seeing a gun after being pistol-whipped during a robbery, and being in a small boat after a near-drowning accident.